rabbitmq/rabbitmq-website/site/oauth2-examples.md

     --------2.JWT--------&gt;
 </pre>

-We have previously configured UAA with these 2 OAuth 2.0 clients:
+You have previously configured UAA with these 2 OAuth 2.0 clients:

  * `consumer`
  * `producer`